azoth-lang/azoth.language.reference/src/class-initializers.md

 the reference capabilities to provide a way out of this.
 There could be a reference capability which does not allow for any methods or fields to be accessed but can only be stored with the promise that it would be valid in the future.
 However, the rules for this would probably be very complicated.

-## Open Issues

-* If some type parameters are specified, what does that do to the type parameters when initializing?
-* Can the initializer method be generic so it can control type parameters?
-* How are type parameters passed when calling an initializer given that they may be changed/reduced it seems they belong with the name not the type?
-* How can one combine specifying type parameters with returning a base type?
-* Can you declare initializers in traits?
-(This allows them to act more like base classes e.g. a `Dictionary[Key, Value]` trait can have an initializer that returns the default dictionary implementation.)
-* Since static methods can be overridden, can a named initializer override a static method in a trait?
-Likewise can an initializer override an initializer in a trait?
-This would would avoid the need to create static factory methods just to allow generics to construct types implementing a trait.

-Idea:

-* Perhaps it is like the initializer is a static method on a non-generic version of the type that has all the same type parameters by defaults?